chenjiandongx/pprofsnapshot/README.md

 # pprofsnapshot

-pprofsnapshot makes it easy to download the profiling data to local.
+pprofsnapshot makes it easy to download profiling data to local.

 ## Usages